Skip to content

 - What the data flow looks like

-- Which parts should be built firstPhase 3: Code
+- Which parts should be built first

-Now implement the plan.
-Start with [the first piece].You can do all three phases in one prompt, or you can break them into separate messages.
-Separate messages give you a chance to adjust the plan between phases.
+You can do all four phases in one prompt, or you can break them into separate messages.
+Separate messages give you a chance to adjust the plan before implementation.

-| Task | Chain-of-Thought? | |------|-------------------| | "Add a button that logs out the user" | No — straightforward | | "Change the background color to blue" | No — trivial | | "Fix this typo in the heading" | No — obvious | | "Build a permission system with roles" | Yes — complex logic | | "Implement search with fuzzy matching" | Yes — algorithmic | | "Debug why payments are double-charging" | Yes — needs analysis | | "Design the database schema for a new feature" | Yes — needs reasoning |
+| Task | Reasoning plan? | |------|-------------------| | "Add a button that logs out the user" | No — straightforward | | "Change the background color to blue" | No — trivial | | "Fix this typo in the heading" | No — obvious | | "Build a permission system with roles" | Yes — complex logic | | "Implement search with fuzzy matching" | Yes — algorithmic | | "Debug why payments are double-charging" | Yes — needs analysis | | "Design the database schema for a new feature" | Yes — needs reasoning |

 Combining With Other Techniques